Flora, Fauna & Funky Rides: A Complete Funchal Travel Guide

 - Peruse the Presidential Palace

-- Open every day of the year, except for Christmas
+- Open: every day of the year, except Christmas

-travelhelix tip: although 5:45pm is the published “closing time,” the last cable car “up” leaves 15-20 minutes earlier.
-We learned that lesson the hard way, as we tried to buy a ticket at 5:30 to catch the sunset from the top, but were told ‘sorry, you just missed the last car of the day!’
+travelhelix tip: the last cable car up leaves 20 minutes before closing time.
+We tried to buy a ticket at 5:30pm—15 minutes before closing time—but just missed the last car of the day!

 2. Explore the Monte Palace Tropical Gardens

-After you’ve taken your fill of pictures at the top, consider visiting the Monte Palace Tropical Garden, right next to the cable car terminal.
-Although the inside of the palace is not accessible to the public, the surrounding 17-acre (70k square meter) area offers plenty to do and see.
+After you’ve taken your fill of pictures at the top, explore the Monte Palace Tropical Garden, right next to the cable car terminal.
+The inside of the palace isn’t accessible to the public, but the surrounding 17-acre (70k square meter) area has a lot of cool stuff to check out.

-Inside the garden, peacocks and chickens roam freely amongst exotic plants from around the world.
-Black swans from Tasmania and white swans from Scandinavia swim harmoniously together around the central lake.
+Inside the garden, peacocks and chickens roam freely.
+Around the central lake, Tasmanian black swans & Scandinavian white swans swim in harmony.
 Koi ponds, pagodas, Buddhist sculptures and bamboo decorate two Oriental gardens, lit up with lanterns by night.

-Nestled within this diverse garden environment is the 3-floor Monte Palace Museum.
-The bottom floor features an exquisite collection of minerals and gems from South America, North America & Africa.
+The 3-floor Monte Palace Museum is also inside the garden.
+The bottom floor features a collection of minerals and gems from Africa & the Americas.
 The 2nd and 3rd floors feature an equally-impressive collection of stone sculptures from 1960’s-era Zimbabwe.

 - Garden visiting hours: 9:30am – 6:00pm